Daisuke134/Pavlov/README.md

 # NF_MUSE Project

 ## Overview
 This project uses a pre-trained Random Forest Model to predict Mind Wandering (MW) in real-time.
-If MW is detected, a beep sound will be played.
+If MW is detected, a beep sound will be played as a neurofeedback!!
 This requires a Muse headband connected with the Mind Monitor application, which sends the EEG data to the target IP address of the device running the code (PC), with port number 5000 specified.

 ## Setup Instructions
 1. Clone the repository: